HimayaPathirage/airbnb-amsterdam/docs/section5_statistics_note.md

 **Test selected:** Mann-Whitney U test (non-parametric).

-**Assumption check:** Shapiro-Wilk test on both groups returned p < 0.001 (effectively p ≈ 0) for both, confirming severe non- normality (consistent with the known right-skew in price).
-Mann- Whitney U was selected accordingly.
+**Assumption check:** Shapiro-Wilk testing returned p < 0.001 for both groups, but again, this test is overly sensitive at this sample size (n=3,054 and n=2,813) and picks up even minor departures from normality.
+The Central Limit Theorem can usually make a t-test work fine for large samples even without normal data, but price's heavy right-skew (the same level of skew seen in H1, where the standard deviation is bigger than the mean) is strong enough that this doesn't fully apply here.
+Mann-Whitney U was used for the same reason as H1.

 **Results:**
 - U statistic: 3,627,805.5